 Things You Should Do

-Hire a lawyer that’s specifically experienced in divorce cases.
+Hire a lawyer who is specifically experienced in divorce cases.
 Never try to represent yourself – you’ll only frustrate yourself and the judge.
 It’s a complicated process and an attorney will make it infinitely easier.
 Divorcing couples are often emotional and kids may be involved.
 A divorce attorney is a calm buffer.

 Continue to live your life.
 It’s easy to let a divorce consume every waking hour, seek solace in drink, isolate yourself, or pursue other unhealthy behaviors.
 It’s important to continue to visit with friends and family, see a movie, read, and do other things that generate positive outcomes.
 Talking to a therapist may also help.

 Keep any appointments associated with the divorce proceedings and always be prompt.
-Your behavior as a mature, capable and organized adult will speak volumes to the court.
-Being spiteful, contentious and disrespectful to your spouse will only hurt your case.
+Your behavior as a mature, capable, and organized adult will speak volumes to the court.
+Being spiteful, contentious, and disrespectful to your spouse will only hurt your case.

 A divorce can be costly and eventually you’ll be starting over in different circumstances.
 Don’t spend frivolously and remember that there are additional expenses associated with divorce, such as lost time at work.
 Be frugal and budget carefully.

 Let your attorney do their job and don’t take matters into your own hands.
 Don’t threaten, intimidate, stalk, harass, or damage your spouse’s property, and don’t post anything negative on social media.

 Never violate court rulings during or after the divorce.
 They’re legally binding and violating any part can result in fines or jail time.
 The court will set very specific rules about everything from visitation and alimony to traveling with the kids.